mobizt/Firebase-ESP32/README.md

 //Declare FirebaseJson object (global or local) FirebaseJson json;

-//Add key1 with value 100 to JSON object json.add("name", "Living Room");
+//Add name with value Living Room to JSON object json.add("name", "Living Room");

 //Add temp1 with value 120 and temp1 with 40 to JSON object